 3. Why does foreign qualification matter?

 It is compulsory for out-of-state companies to do foreign registration for their legal operation in states where the business is transacted.
-A Delaware company which wants to do business in another state must ask for permission from that state.
+A Delaware company that wants to do business in another state must ask for permission from that state.

 Foreign qualifying helps the government to manage the tax revenue of the foreign business entities.
 In return, the companies can get the privilege of conducting business there, exploring more potential business opportunities for their company.

-The registration of foreign entities also improves business transparency by allowing the public to access their basic information such as legal name, registered agent’s name and address.
+The registration of foreign entities also improves business transparency by allowing the public to access their basic information such as legal name, registered agent’s name, and address.

 Still, by registering as a foreign company, the Delaware company is subject to the tax and reporting requirements regulated by other states for the privilege of business conduction there.
 In this way, the foreign entities will perform legal and tax obligations fairly compared to domestic business entities.